Jitu0110/RLMujoco/README.md

     python main.py [EnvironmentName] [AlgorithmName] -t
     ```
   - Replace `[EnvironmentName]` with the name of the MuJoCo environment you wish to use, and `[AlgorithmName]` with the RL algorithm you're implementing.
-  - Example :  `python3 main.py Humanoid-v4 SAC -t`
+  - Example :  `python main.py Humanoid-v4 SAC -t`

 - **Algorithm Execution Guide**